History of Christian universalism

+Christian universalism is the position in Christian theology that all human beings will ultimately be saved and restored to a right relationship with God.
 Universalists espouse various theological beliefs concerning the process or state of salvation, but all adhere to the view that salvation history concludes with the reconciliation of the entire human race to God.
-Many adherents assert that the suffering and crucifixion of Jesus Christ constitute the mechanism that provides redemption for all humanity and atonement for all sins.
+It has been argued that the Bible has a variety of verses that seem to support a plurality of eschatological views, though most mainstream Christian denominations do not explicitly teach it.